-Only electors who are (or are applying to be) registered individually are entitled to apply to vote by proxy and in addition, the person you wish to appoint as your proxy can only act as proxy if they are 18 and are (or are applying to be) included on the Register of Electors.
-You cannot appoint a proxy that is not IER registered.
+Only electors who are registered to vote are entitled to apply to vote by proxy.
+The person you wish to appoint as your proxy can only act as proxy if they are 18 and are also registered to vote.

-If you wish to have a proxy vote for a specific period of time or indefinitely, you need to give the reason and ask someone, for example: your doctor, nurse or employer, to sign your application.
+If you wish to have a proxy vote for a specific period of time, or permanently, you need to give the reason and ask someone, for example, your doctor, nurse or employer, to sign your application.

-As a result of new legislation, all proxy vote applicants must supply their signature and date of birth in specific boxes on the application form.
+All proxy vote applicants must supply their signature and date of birth on the application form.

 Personalised form to speed up your application